 - Providing enrichment

-- Once a week there is also ‘monkey time’ which allows you to spend time with the primates and get to know them!
+- Once a week there is also ‘monkey time’ which allows you to spend time with the primates that are in need of some extra attention.

 You will work 5 days a week and have 2 days off each week.

-Accommodation at the sanctuary is quite basic but there is all you need.
+The voluneer accommodation at the sanctuary is quite basic but there is all you need.
 The volunteer house consists of diffent bedrooms (also single room and double room for couples are available), a eat- and sit area, a braai (BBQ) area, a kitchen and a bathroom.
-There is also an outdoor area with picnic benches.
+There is also an outdoor area with picnic benches whete you can have breakfast while watching the primates from a distance.

 As a volunteer you must meet the following requirements: